 Hair dyes vary greatly in their chemical make-up.
-People are exposed to the chemicals through skin contact.
-There are 3 main types of hair dye:
+People are exposed to the chemicals in hair dyes through skin contact.
+There are 3 main types of hair dyes:

-Temporary dyes cover the surface of the hair but do not penetrate into the hair shaft.
+- Temporary dyes: These dyes cover the surface of the hair but don’t penetrate into the hair shaft.
 They generally last for 1 to 2 washings.

-Semi-permanent dyes do penetrate into the hair shaft.
+- Semi-permanent dyes: These dyes do penetrate into the hair shaft.
 They typically last for 5 to 10 washings.

-Permanent dyes cause lasting chemical changes in the hair shaft.
+- Permanent (oxidative) hair dyes: These dyes cause lasting chemical changes in the hair shaft.
 They are the most popular types of hair dyes, because the color changes last until the hair is replaced by new growth.
-They are sometimes referred to as coal-tar dyes because of some of the ingredients they contain.
-Permanent dyes contain various colorless substances such as aromatic amines and phenols.
-In the presence of hydrogen peroxide, these substances go through a chemical reaction to become a dye.
-Darker hair dyes tend to use higher concentrations of coloring agents.
+These dyes are sometimes referred to as coal-tar dyes because of some of the ingredients in them.
+They contain colorless substances such as aromatic amines and phenols.
+In the presence of hydrogen peroxide, these substances go through chemical reactions to become dyes.
+Darker hair dyes tend to use more of these coloring agents.

-Concern about cancer risk is largely limited to the semi-permanent dyes and the permanent dyes.
-Because darker dyes have higher concentrations of some chemicals that may cause cancer, these products are of greatest potential concern.
+Concern about cancer risk is largely limited to the semi-permanent and permanent dyes.
+Because darker dyes have more of some chemicals that may cause cancer, these products are of greatest potential concern.

 Do hair dyes cause cancer?

-Researchers use 2 main types of studies to try to determine if a substance or exposure causes cancer.
+Researchers use 2 main types of studies to try to figure out if a substance causes cancer.
 (A substance that causes cancer or helps cancer grow is called a carcinogen.)

 Another type of study looks at cancer rates in different groups of people.
-Such a study might compare the cancer rate in a group exposed to a substance versus the rate in a group not exposed to it, or compare it to what the expected cancer rate would be in the general population.
-But studies in people can sometimes be hard to know what the results of these studies mean, because many other factors that might affect the results are hard to account for.
+Such a study might compare the cancer rate in a group exposed to a substance to the rate in a group not exposed to it, or compare it to what the expected cancer rate would be in the general population.
+But sometimes it can be hard to know what the results of these studies mean, because many other factors that might affect the results are hard to account for.

-In most cases neither type of study provides definitive evidence on its own, so researchers usually look at both human and lab-based studies when trying to figure out if something might cause cancer.
+In most cases neither type of study provides enough evidence on its own, so researchers usually look at both human and lab-based studies when trying to figure out if something might cause cancer.

 Studying something like hair dyes can be even more complex because not all hair dyes are the same – they can contain any of thousands of different chemicals.
 On top of this, the ingredients in hair dyes have changed over the years.
 Early hair dyes contained chemicals, including some aromatic amines, which were found in the late 1970s to cause cancer in lab animals, so hair dye manufacturers changed some of the chemicals in their products.
 Studying exposure to hair dyes from decades ago may not be the same as studying current exposures.
 In fact, many studies classify personal hair dye use based on whether it took place before or after 1980.

 Studies done in the lab